Pathology

 Pathology 4200A – Current Concepts in the Pathogenesis of Human Diseases

-This course covers current concepts in the molecular and cellular pathogenesis of selected human diseases.
+This course will cover current concepts in the molecular and cellular pathogenesis of selected human diseases.
 These will include endocrine, metabolic, neuropsychiatric, renal, cardiac and neoplastic diseases, with emphasis on defects in genes and/or the levels of hormones or growth factor receptors, cellular organelles, intracellular signaling pathways, and cellular metabolism.

 Pathology 4400B – Environmental Pathology